Frequently Asked Questions

 ACU's D.Min. program began in 1987.
 The history of this program gives depth and experience that benefits every new student.
-At ACU, you will participate with a growing group of students and alumni that make up an ongoing learning community that meets electronically and in person last year.
+At ACU, you will participate with a growing group of students and alumni that make up an ongoing learning community.
 Additionally, you will interact with excellent faculty who bring both research and the practice of ministry into the collegial and dynamic learning that comprises ACU's D.Min. program.

 3. What if I don't have an M.Div.?

-M.Div. equivalency can be granted to those students who have a theological master's degree from an ATS accredited school and who have taken additional hours of graduate coursework.
+M.Div. equivalency can be earned by students who have a theological master's degree from an ATS-approved school and who have taken additional hours of graduate coursework.

 ACU's Doctor of Ministry program is designed to be completed in three years.
-This includes the completion of eight seminar courses and the completion of a project/thesis-project.
+This includes the completion of nine seminar courses and a project/thesis.
 Some students elect to take four or five years to complete the program.
 However, students have a maximum time frame of six years from start date to complete the program.

-5. What if I don't have three years of ministry experience post graduation?
+5. What if I don't have three years of ministry experience?

-The Doctor of Ministry program is an advanced theological degree designed for persons who are in ministry.
-Students are expected to demonstrate a high level of competence in the practice of ministry.
-Applicants will need to demonstrate their practical ministerial knowledge by meeting this minimum three year ministry requirement.
-Occasional exceptions are granted, but will need to be explored with the program director.
+Because the Doctor of Ministry program is an advanced theological degree designed for persons who are in ministry, applicants are expected to demonstrate a high level of competence in the practice of ministry by gaining at least three years of ministry experience following the completion of their first theological master's degree.
+Occasional exceptions are granted but will need to be explored with the program director.

-The Doctor of Ministry program is designed for adult learners, serving in full time ministry.
+The Doctor of Ministry program is actually designed for adult learners, serving in full time ministry.
 Some students spend about one day a week on program assignments.
-The good news is that the work you are doing for the program is not busy work.
+The good news is that the work you will be doing for the program will not be busy work.
 Your reading and assignments will integrate into much of what you are already doing in ministry.
-The doctor of ministry program will help you develop strong skills in time management and learning to balance the precious commodity of time!
+The Doctor of Ministry program will help you develop strong skills in time management and learning to balance the precious commodity of time!

 7. What is a project/thesis?

-The Project/Thesis is the culmination of the participant's work in the program and is a requirement to obtaining your D.Min. degree.
-Rather than a research document, the Project/Thesis is a doctoral level exercise of ministerial leadership.
-You will identify and address a practical ministry issue relevant to your ministry context, develop theological and theoretical framework to respond to that issue, and then plan and execute a response.
+The project/thesis is the culmination of the student's work in the program and is a requirement to obtaining the D.Min. degree.
+Rather than a research document, the project/thesis is a doctoral-level exercise of ministerial leadership.
+You will identify and address a practical ministry issue relevant to your ministry context, develop theological and theoretical frameworks to respond to that issue, and then plan and execute a response.

 8. When should I apply?

-The program cycle begins in June each year.
-Although the application deadline is January 31, we strongly encourage to begin the process early!
+The application deadline is January 31, but we strongly encourage you to begin the process early!